FAQs About Our Certificate of Investment

 I Would Like to Invest, but My Funds Are in an IRA.
 Can I Still Participate?

 Yes.
 To invest within an existing IRA, you’ll need to establish a self-directed IRA investment account.
-We partner with Provident Trust Group to facilitate this, and our staff can assist you in completing the necessary paperwork.
+We partner with a Preferred Custodian to facilitate this, and our staff can assist you in completing the necessary paperwork.
 Funding of the Certificate of Investment will come through the self-directed IRA and interest payments will go directly to the self-directed IRA account.

 What Are the Account Fees and Sales Expenses to Invest in Certificates of Investment?